teogramm/koha-docker/README.md

 The main configuration environment variables are documented in [config-main.env](config-main.env).

+The username and password for the initial setup are the same as the database username and password.

 Logs for stored under the `/var/log/koha` directory.

 In order to function, Koha requires a MySQL database, a Memcached server and a RabbitMQ server with the stomp plugin.